-- A. Each Settling Defendant, within seven (7) days of entry of this Order, must submit to the Commission an acknowledgment of receipt of this Order sworn under penalty of perjury. - B. For five (5) years after entry of this Order, each Individual Settling or collectively with any other Defendant, is the majority owner or directly or indirectly controls, and Corporate Defendant must deliver a copy of this managers; (2) all employees, agents, and representatives who have decisionmaking authority with respect to the conduct related to the subject matter of the Order; and (3) any business entity resulting from any change in structure as set forth in the Section titled Compliance Reporting.
+- A. Each Settling Defendant, within seven (7) days of entry of this Order, must submit to the Commission an acknowledgment of receipt of this Order sworn under penalty of perjury. - B. For five (5) years after entry of this Order, each Individual Settling

+Defendant, for any business that Individual Settling Defendant, individually or collectively with any other Defendant, is the majority owner or directly or indirectly controls, and Corporate Defendant must deliver a copy of this Order to: (1) all principals, officers, directors, and LLC members and managers; (2) all employees, agents, and representatives who have decisionmaking authority with respect to the conduct related to the subject matter of the Order; and (3) any business entity resulting from any change in structure as set forth in the Section titled Compliance Reporting.
 Delivery must occur within seven (7) days of entry of this Order for current personnel.
 For all others, delivery must occur before they assume their responsibilities.